mui/material-ui/docs/data/base/components/transitions/transitions.md

 ## Hooks

-If the built-in components don't cover your needs, or when you want to trigger transitions from your components, you can use the hooks: `useTransitionableElement` and `useTransitionStateManager`.
+If the built-in components don't cover your needs, or when you want to trigger transitions from your components, you can use the hooks: `useTransitionTrigger` and `useTransitionStateManager`.
-The `useTransitionableElement` is used in a component that controls transitions (for example, the Popup uses it internally to request appearance of its contents).
+The `useTransitionTrigger` is used in a component that controls transitions (for example, the Popup uses it internally to request appearance of its contents).

 `useTransitionStateManager`, on the other hand, is used by components that need to be transitioned.
 The CssAnimation and CssTransition call this hook when being rendered.

-In a nutshell, calling `useTransitionableElement` returns a context (among other properties), that is being read by `useTransitionStateManager`.
+In a nutshell, calling `useTransitionTrigger` returns a context (among other properties), that is being read by `useTransitionStateManager`.

 {{"demo": "TransitionHooks.js"}}